A free resource by Jayne Cravens

 - Make sure it is legal to host foreign volunteers

-Check with your national government and make sure that it
+Check with your national government and make sure that it is

-volunteer, or that it's legal for foreign tourists to
+that it's legal for foreign tourists to volunteer while they are

-volunteer while they are on a tourist visa.
-Get the exact
+on a tourist visa.
+Get the exact wording of the legal statue

-on your web site to show potential volunteers you have
+that allows this and post it on your web site to show potential

-cases, volunteering by foreigners in Indonesia
+in most cases, volunteering by foreigners in Indonesia is

-foreign volunteers are legallyallowed in your country.
+volunteers are legally allowed in your country.

-- Involve local volunteers & show that
+- Involve local volunteers & show that involvement

-Your NGO should not try to recruit foreign volunteers if
+Your NGO should not try to recruit foreign volunteers if it does

-that local people endorse your organization and its
+endorse your organization and its work.

 - Affiliation with international non-governmental